-Have flash sales, sales on one product, or 24 hours sales to really keep everyone on their toes.
+Have flash sales, sales on one product, or 24-hour sales to keep everyone on their toes.

 How To Make Money With Etsy

-Getting big on Etsy isn’t easy, and it will always come down to your product.
+Getting big on Etsy isn’t easy and will always come down to your product.

-You could spend time perfecting your store page, have top ranking SEO, and push everything through Etsy ads… but if your product doesn’t provide value, then you can say goodbye to your dream of an Etsy store.
+You could spend time perfecting your store page, have top-ranking SEO, and push everything through Etsy ads… but if your product doesn’t provide value, you can say goodbye to your dream of an Etsy store.

 Don’t flip the script.
-Create the perfect product and then you’ll be at the perfect starting point to make sure that your Etsy store starts to thrive.
+Create the perfect product, and then you’ll be at the perfect starting point to ensure your Etsy store starts to thrive.